code-for-charlottesville/LAJC-Wage-Theft-Data/README.md

 The [Legal Aid Justice Center](justice4all.org) is writing a report on the performance of the DOLI in investigating these official complaints.
 They filed a Freedom of Information Act (FOIA) request to acquire the raw dataset we will be working with. **Our objective is to produce clean datasets, tables, figures, and advanced analyses** to assist the LAJC in writing this report.

 **Data:**
-The raw data is available here
+The raw data is available in the Raw Data folder on this repository.
+A codebook is listed here: https://github.com/code-for-charlottesville/LAJC-Wage-Theft-Data/tree/master/Raw%20data

 **Goals:**
 Here's a list of our immediate goals.
 However